cloudability/metrics-agent/README.md

 #### 1.22 and below

-Kubernetes versions 1.22 and below are supported by the metrics agent.
+Kubernetes versions 1.22 and below are supported by the metrics agent on AWS, GCP and Azure cloud services.

+#### Architectures

+On AWS, both AMD64 and ARM architectures are supported.

+### Unsupported Configurations

+Cloudability Metrics Agent currently does not support OpenShift, Rancher or On Prem clusters.

 ### Configuration Options